electrode-io/electrode/docs/chapter1/intermediate/app-archetype/unit-tests.md

 ### Run your karma tests

 To run your karma unit tests, simply place your tests in the `test` folder.
-And run `npm run start`.
+And run `npm run test`.

 ## Jest